The Diversity of Christian Art

 Icon painting is the most ancient form of Christian art.
 As you probably know, an icon is a hand-painted image with specific features that directly relate to religion.
 It is interesting that icons are made following a strict icon-painting canon that must be adhered to by all iconographers.

 The settings, characters, and scenes depicted in the icons and other religious paintings nearly always tell us something from the life of Christ or the Old Testament.
-Accordingly, most frequent images are Jesus Christ, the Virgin Mary, and saints.
+Accordingly, the most frequent images are Jesus Christ, the Virgin Mary, and saints.
 However, although most Christian icons are portrait-like, featuring one, two, or more figures, there are also lots of icons with narrative scenes.
 It is common for antique Russian icons, most widely spread in the countries of Eastern Christianity.

 Christian poetry and music